OpenSwitchNOS/openswitch-ops/docs/ping_user_guide.md

 •   Hostname - Hostname of the destination node being pinged.

-•   Repetitions <1-10000> - Number of ping packets sent to the destination address.The default value is 5.
+•   Repetitions <1-10000> - Number of ping packets sent to the destination address.
+The default value is 5.

-•   Timeout <1-60> - Timeout interval in seconds,the ECHO REPLY must be received before this time interval expires for the Ping to be successful.The default value is 2 seconds.
+•   Timeout <1-60> - Timeout interval in seconds, the ECHO REPLY must be received before this time interval expires for the Ping to be successful.
+The default value is 2 seconds.

-•   Interval <1-60> - Interval seconds between sending each packet.The default value is 1 second.
+•   Interval <1-60> - Interval seconds between sending each packet.
+The default value is 1 second.

-•   Datagram-size - Size of packet sent to the destination.The default value is 100 bytes.
+•   Datagram-size - Size of packet sent to the destination.
+The default value is 100 bytes.

 •   Data-fill -  Hexadecimal pattern to be filled in the packet.
+Only first 16 characters are considered for data-fill.

 •   Ip-options - This prompt offers more selection of any one option from the list below.